paulikeloa/AWSWordPressWorkshop/README.md

 ![Import Status](img/ImportStatus.png)

-Once the import completes, you will be notified that this import will over-write any existing data and Wordpress configuration.
+Once the import completes, you will be notified that this import will over-write any existing data and WordPress configuration.

 ## Clean Up

-At this point you now have a new Wordpress website running on an AWS Instance that is identical the original website.
+At this point you now have a new WordPress website running on an AWS Instance that is identical the original website.
 There are a few remaining steps you will need to do to complete the migration.

 1. Validate that the website was imported correctly and that everything works as you expect.
-Adjust any Wordpress settings as appropriate.
+Adjust any WordPress settings as appropriate.

-2. You will need to update the DNS information for your website to use the IP address of the new Wordpress instance running in AWS.
+2. You will need to update the DNS information for your website to use the IP address of the new WordPress instance running in AWS.

 3. Finally you can shutdown the server hosting the original website.